Signature Programs

 Middle School Debate

-Our Middle School students build confidence, increase their critical thinking skills, and improve their communication skills by participating in mandatory All- School Debates.
+Our Middle School students build confidence, increase their critical thinking skills, and improve their communication skills by participating in mandatory all-School debate weeks.
 During three separate weeks throughout the year, our faculty create scenarios, split students into groups, and guide them in crafting their debate skills.

 student with ipad